zcwilt/zencart-sagepay/README.md

 You will also need to enter the 3D Secure password as " password " (it is case sensitive)<br >
 so as the 3D Secure authentication returns Fully Authenticated.

+## Attribution

+This Integration was initially inspired by https://www.zen-cart.com/downloads.php?do=file&id=959